nicklatch/nicklatch/README.md

 # Hi, I'm Nick 👋

-I'm a software engineer with knowledge in Java, Go, PHP; as well as the Spring ecosystem and Laravel.
+I'm a software engineer who loves both web and systems programming!

-My current interests include functional programming (Ocaml, Elixir, and Erlang) and deep diving into the Spring ecosystem.
+My current interests include functional programming (Ocaml, Elixir, and Erlang), and hacking around with C on Linux and Plan 9.

-I also really enjoy digging into the nitty-gritty details of web service performance and exploring actor based systems.
+I'm obsessed with learning things down to the lowest levels, and am probably getting nerd sniped right now...

 ---